Basic Bikepacking Course - Seattle - 2025

 Course and Graduation Requirements

-Attend five sessions, which include three evenings at the Seattle Program Center, a Check-Ride / Gear Shakedown field trip, and an overnight field trip.
+Attend seven sessions, which include four evenings at the Seattle Program Center, a "Benchmark" ride, a Check-Ride / Gear Shakedown field trip, and an overnight field trip.
 These are listed and described in Course Requirements tab below.
 Successful completion will allow the student to participate in Bikepacking outings.

 Pay attention to the activity dates below.
-Registering for this course will automatically book all five sessions for you and add them to your "Activity" list:
+Registering for this course will automatically book six sessions for you and add them to your "Activity" list, but you must still pick one out of four dates for the Benchmark ride:

 REMINDER -- Please fill out the Course Registration Form before you register.